 Ans.
 Enterprise data warehousing is a process of creating a centralized repository of operational data so that it can be used as per the reporting and analytics requirements.
-It has a single point of access and the data is provided to the server via single source store.
+It has a single point of access, and the data is provided to the server via an only source store.

 Q 28.
 What are the different names of the Data Warehouse System?

 Ans.
 The Data Warehouse System has the following names –

 - Analytic Application

 - Data Warehouse